Pazil24/junior-jungle/README.md

 ## 🙏 Acknowledgments

-- All contributors who have helped with code, ideas, and testing
+- All contributors who have helped and will help in future with code, ideas, and testing
 - The African wildlife that inspired this educational journey
 - Educational experts who provided guidance on content